andrew-stebbing/getting-and-tidying-data-project/README.md

 The script works as follows:

+There is short *'helper'* function that is used later to create descriptive variable names (see [CodeBook](CodeBook.md) section 4).
+In essense it splits the labels provided in the `features.txt` file into component parts by

+- adding a hyphen between capital letters
+- expanding Acc into Acceleration and std in standard-deviation
+- removes the brackets ()
+- changes the whole label to lowercase

 ###Requirements 1 & 4

 1. Load the `dplyr` and `tidyr` packages.
 Functions from these packages will be used later in the script.